What is GDPR?

 - By default, user data will be deleted 30 days after user deletion in Zoho Vault.

 - Administrators can configure the user data retention period in the privacy settings.

 - Administrators will receive alerts via email when a user is trying to access Vault from restricted IP addresses.

-- Users will also be alerted when their account has had five unsuccessful passphrase attempts.
+- Users will also be alerted when their account has had five unsuccessful master password login attempts.

 Right to data portability

-- Users get an option to easily export secrets stored in Zoho Vault either as Zoho Vault CSV or General CSV format.
+- Users get an option to easily export passwords stored in Zoho Vault either as Zoho Vault CSV or General CSV format.

-- Administrators can also control whether users can or cannot export their secrets.
+- Administrators can also control whether users can or cannot export their passwords.

-- Administrators can mark fields in secret types and audits as personal data.
+- Administrators can mark fields in password categories and audits as personal data.
 The marked personal fields can be restricted from export and masked.

 - User activities on enterprise passwords are logged in the audit trails 24*7*365 along with the IP address, timestamp, and user agent.